Dah Hanu

-Dah (also known as Dha) and Hanu are two villages of the Brokpa of the Leh District of the Indian union territory of Ladakh.
+Dah (also known as Dha) and Hanu are two villages of the Brokpa people of the Sham district in the Indian union territory of Ladakh.
 Until 2010, these were the only two villages where tourists were allowed to visit out of a number of Brokpa villages.

 The two villages situated in the Dha Hanu valley, also known as Aryan valley, about 163 km northwest of Leh in Ladakh.
 Being at a lower altitude, Dha and Hanu is warmer than Leh, allowing for the cultivation of wine-grapes and cherries as well as apricots and walnuts.